kublaj/docs-7/docs.md

 <simpla-img sid="img" popout></simpla-img>
 ```

 You can force a simpla-img to always pop into view when editing with the `popout` attribute.
-This is useful for when editing controls are obscured by something other than the viewport, eg: inside a rounded container with `overflow: hidden`.
+This is useful when editing controls are obscured by something other than the viewport, eg: inside a rounded container with `overflow: hidden`.

 ### Placeholders
 ```comment